 - Test Automation Capabilities - GUI-based or SDK and CLI versions

-The Packet Analyzer is capable of generating triggers based on packet filters.
-Packet Analyzer also includes a powerful “Wirespeed filter” that allows a user to filter out unwanted traffic, and continuously capture the traffic of interest.
+The Packet Analyzer can generate triggers based on packet filters.
+The Packet Analyzer also includes a wirespeed filter that allows a user to filter out unwanted traffic and continuously capture the traffic of interest.
 Features of the wirespeed packet filter are listed below:

-- Filter packets and records only packets of interest
+- Filter packets and record only packets of interest

 - Capture simultaneously on 2 ports with 40 bytes deep filter per port (for record Only module) or on 3 ports with 16 bytes deep filter (for Record and Playback module) and set filter on any one of the ports or all ports

-- Packet filtering can be based on all Layer 2 (Ethernet), Layer 3 (IP) Layer 4 (UDP/TCP) Headers
+- Packet filtering can be based on layer 2 (Ethernet), layer 3 (IP) or layer 4 (UDP/TCP) headers

 - Generates a trigger (1 Microsecond pulse) for each packet that satisfies filter criteria

-GL’s MAPS™ ED137 address the need for additional testing needs that may include simulating many endpoints and generating bulk calls (load testing) on the network.
-GL offers (Message Automation & Protocol Simulation) MAPS™ which can simulate both Air-Ground calls (as per ED137_1B: Radio) and Ground-Ground (as per ED137_2B: Telephone) calls as per EUROCAE (European Organization for Civil Aviation Equipment) ED137 standards.
-MAPS™ ED137 support can emulate many user agents (end points) without requiring analog interfaces.
-MAPS™ is GL’s general purpose simulator that can be used to simulate signalling as well as traffic over legacy networks (such as CAS, SS7, ISDN, PPP and more), IP networks (such as SIP, MGCP, MEGACO, SIGTRAN, Diameter...) and also Wireless technologies including GSM, UMTS, and LTE networks.
+GL’s MAPS™ ED-137 address the need for additional testing needs that may include simulating many endpoints and generating bulk calls (load testing) on the network.
+GL offers (Message Automation & Protocol Simulation) MAPS™, a software platform, which can simulate both Air-Ground calls (as per ED137_1B and ED137_1C: Radio) and Ground-Ground (as per ED137_2B and ED137_2C: Telephone) calls as per EUROCAE (European Organization for Civil Aviation Equipment) ED-137 standards.
+MAPS™ ED-137 support can emulate many user agents (end points) without requiring analog interfaces.

 MAPS™ ED137 can be used to set up voice sessions over a network, then send and record test voice signals for assessing voice quality and performance.
 It simulates both Controller Working Position and Radio Media Gateway System, with following important features required to maintain reliable communication over air traffic network.